achimmertens/advertising/README.md

 - take the correct advertising text into the filled campaign template
 - Put tags also into the json file
 - Change the URL of the campaign automatecally in the json file

+// Report:
+- Repairs: Campaign URL is wrong at the moment.
+- Repairs: The URL in the table has to be made usefull.
+- The Dateframe has to be taken from the json file, not from the date, when the report is created.
+- Optionaler Text in json-Config einfügen und auswerten.
+- Der Report soll auch angeben wie viel Geld vom Budget übrig geblieben ist

 Done November 2023: